 The Stone Arch Bridge in Trumbull County is a true highlight of the Western Reserve Trail.
 To further explore this superb tribute to time and engineering, hit the road on the north side of the bridge for 0.25 mile and take in the magnificent side view of the bridge.
 Back on the trail you will come to the Sunside trailhead at State Route 305.
 The rail-trail continues a short distance beyond here to Champion Street north of Warren, but the best access is from this trailhead.

-To start at Herzog Rotary Park trailhead, located on the west side of Woodman Avenue in Ashtabula Township, take State Route 20 to Woodman Avenue and turn south; go for 0.75 mile.
+At the northern end of the trail, there are two places to park in Ashtabula.
+The first is at H.L.
+Morrison Station on West Avenue.
+The other is at the Herzog Rotary Park trailhead, located on the west side of Woodman Avenue; to reach it, take State Route 20 to Woodman Avenue and turn south, traveling for 0.75 mile.
 The trailhead will be on the right-hand side.

 The trailhead in Austinburg can be reached from Interstate 90 by taking Exit 223 for State Route 45 south.
 In approximately 1 mile, turn left and head east on State Route 307 for about 1,000 feet.
 The trailhead is on the left at the edge of town.

 A large parking area and trailhead are available at Jefferson-Eagleville Road along the eastern side of the trail.